Spots on tomato leaf (Lycopersicon) caused by septoria leaf spot

 Integrated Pest Management Strategies

 1. Remove diseased leaves.
 If caught early, the lower infected leaves can be removed and burned or destroyed.
-However, removing leaves above where fruit has formed will weaken the plant and expose fruit to sunscald.
-At the end of the season, collect all foliage from infected plants and dispose of or bury.
+However, removing leaves above where the fruit has formed will weaken the plant and expose the fruit to sunscald.
+At the end of the season, collect all foliage from infected plants and dispose of or bury it.
 Do not compost diseased plants.

 2. Improve air circulation around the plants.
 If the plants can still be handled without breaking them, stake or cage the plants to raise them off the ground and promote faster drying of the foliage.

 3. Mulch around the base of the plants.
 Mulching will reduce splashing soil, which may contain fungal spores associated with debris.
 Apply mulch after the soil has warmed.

 4. Do not use overhead watering.
 Overhead watering facilitates infection and spreads the disease.
 Use a soaker hose at the base of the plant to keep the foliage dry.
 Water early in the day.

 5. Control weeds.
 Nightshade and horsenettle are frequent hosts of Septoria leaf spot and should be eradicated around the garden site.

 6. Use crop rotation.
 Next year do not plant tomatoes back in the same location where diseased tomatoes grew.
 Wait 1–2 years before replanting tomatoes in these areas.